AdaDiff: Adaptive Step Selection for Fast Diffusion Models: Experiments

 \textbf{Extension to other datasets.} We also evaluate AdaDiff's ability to generalize its learned step selection policy from one dataset to another, which we refer to as zero-shot generation performance.
 For image generation, we evaluate the step usage policy derived from COCO 2017 on Laion-COCO, while for video generation, we use the policy of InternVid for validation on MSR-VTT.
-As shown in \cref{tab:cross dataset}, the dynamic strategy saves 33.6\% and 33.8\% of generation time on the two datasets separately compared to the fixed 50-step generation while maintaining comparable generation quality.
-Besides, AdaDiff exhibits superior generation quality when compared to random strategies.
+As shown in Table \ref{tab: cross dataset}, the dynamic strategy saves 39.2\% and 33.8\% of generation time on the two datasets separately compared to the fixed 50-step generation while maintaining comparable generation quality.
 These results demonstrate the transferability of step selection strategies trained on large-scale data.

-\textbf{Analyses of learned policies.} To better understand the learned policy of AdaDiff, we investigate the relationship between step selection and prompt richness through \cref{fig:quantitative}.
+\textbf{Analyses of learned policies.} To better understand the learned policy of AdaDiff, we investigate the relationship between step selection and prompt richness through Figure \ref{fig:quantitative}.
 We evaluate prompt richness in terms of the number of words and objects, assuming an overall increase in information richness as both grow.
-We observe that as the number of words in the prompt increases, the generated results may include more detailed descriptions, spatial relationships, attribute definitions, \etc. Consequently, AdaDiff allocates more denoising steps for each prompt.
+We observe that as the number of words in the prompt increases, the generated results may include more detailed descriptions, spatial relationships, attribute definitions, \etc. Consequently, AdaDiff allocates more denoising steps for these richness prompts.
 Besides, as the number of objects in the prompt increases, the results involve a larger amount of details and interactions among the objects.
-As a result, AdaDiff also assigns more steps per prompt.
+As a result, AdaDiff also assigns more steps for these prompts.